Helping First Responders Heal, Overcome Struggles, and Build Resilience

 Feelings of worry and guilt

-While many responders shy away from the antiquated, but still pervasive stigma of seeking mental health services, counseling can have a lasting positive effect on the lives of the people who have given up so much to be our guardians and protectors.
-Therapy has consistently been shown to improve mood, concentration, motivation, sleep and relationships while decreasing anxiety, anger, guilt and pain.
+While many responders shy away from the antiquated, but the still pervasive stigma of seeking mental health services, counseling for first responders in Coral Springs and Fort Lauderdale, FL can have a lasting positive effect on the lives of the people who have given up so much to be our guardians and protectors.
+Working with a therapist for first responders has consistently been shown to improve mood, concentration, motivation, sleep, and relationships while decreasing anxiety, depression, anger, guilt, and pain.

 Countless hours and finances are dedicated to protecting your physical well-being on the job.
-Tactical training, protective gear, running scenarios and upgrading equipment.
+Tactical training, protective gear, running scenarios, and upgrading equipment.
 How many resources are committed to safeguarding your mental health?
-Perhaps a mandatory inservice from some outside agency once a year or a brief class in the academy.
-Though many departments are beginning to bulk up their efforts to address emotional resilience, most responders are on their own in seeking help for trauma and just the everyday rigors of their roles and responsibilities.
+Perhaps a mandatory in-service from some outside agency once a year or a brief class in the academy.
+Though many departments are beginning to bulk up their efforts to address emotional resilience, most responders are on their own in seeking help for first responders' trauma and just the everyday rigors of their roles and responsibilities.

 How would it feel to love your job again?
-How might it be to become as fully present at home as you are at work?
+Or how might it be to become as fully present at home as you are at work?
 What would it be like to not feel angry, cynical, detached, and tired all the time?

 Seeking therapy is not a sign of weakness.
 It is a sign of tremendous strength and integrity.